Sustainability

 Quality Activity System

-The NGK quality activity system consists of a company-wide system, led by the Quality Committee Chair, and business group internal activity systems, led by the heads of each business group.
-In terms of company-wide activities, the Quality Committee was established to function as a deliberative body assisting the Quality Committee Chair, while business group internal activity systems were put in place for each business division, creating appropriate quality systems for each.
+The NGK Group quality activity system consists of a company-wide system, led by the Quality Committee Chair (Executive Vice President), and business division internal activity systems, led by the heads of each business group.
+In terms of company-wide activities, the Quality Committee was established to function as a deliberative body assisting the Quality Committee Chair, while business division internal activity systems were put in place for each business division, creating appropriate quality systems for each.
 Quality assurance, quality control, quality improvements, and quality education activities are promoted by the acquisition of ISO 9001 or IATF 16949 certification.

 Quality Activity System